 Typically, our clients have needed to hone in on what customers want by working more closely with sales for their feedback and input.
 You’re also likely proving some value from marketing to the bottom line … but there are often ways to improve this measurement (and make it easier / replicable).

-Revenue generated by marketing is properly attributed, and methods (such as marketing automation, outbound nurtures, landing page development, etc.) are predictable, scalable, and repeatable across the team in the following ways:
+Revenue generated by marketing is attributed correctly, and methods (such as marketing automation, outbound nurtures, or landing page development) are predictable, scalable, and repeatable across the team in the following ways:

-Predictable: When your CMO or VP of Marketing walks into a senior management team meeting, she / he comes with two different reports: a report showing marketing’s revenue contribution over the past month, quarter, or year, and a forecast for the upcoming period
+Predictable: When your CMO or VP of Marketing walks into a senior management team meeting, they come with two different reports: a report showing marketing’s revenue contribution over the past month, quarter, or year, and a forecast for the upcoming period.

-Scalable: Campaigns, reporting, content development, and attribution are all done similarly across any vertical, business unit, and / or product group.
+Scalable: Campaigns, reporting, content development, and attribution are all done similarly across any vertical, business unit, or product group.
 Anything new has a ready-made base from which to build.

-Repeatable: Processes for success are documented so that any new hire could quickly pickup processes and begin contributing to the revenue machine.
+Repeatable: Processes for success are documented so that any new hire can quickly pick up processes and begin contributing to the revenue machine.

 Key areas are enhanced to provide exceptional insight: